RiteshKaushal57/Devops/Docker/Docker.md

 ```
 http://localhost:3000
 ```
-*You should see your Node.js app running inside the container.*
+*You should see your Node.js app running inside the container.*  v

+## What is a Multi-Stage Docker Build?
+Multi-stage builds allow us to create smaller, optimized Docker images by using multiple stages in a single Dockerfile.
+In the first stage, we can use heavy images with build tools to compile or install dependencies.
+In the final stage, we copy only the required artifacts into a lightweight image, such as alpine or node-slim.
+This reduces image size, improves security, and speeds up deployments.
+For example, in Node.js, we build dependencies in one stage and copy only the app code into a slimmer runtime image.